ibm-cloud-docs/cephaas/administrators.md

 ## Creating deployments
 {: #provision-deployment}

-You can create a deployment (also called as service instance) by resource controller through the custom catalog UI, RC CLIs, and API.
+You can create a deployment (also called as service instance) by resource controller through the UI, RC CLIs, and API.

 With the Resource controller (RC) API and CLI, you can set and manage the service-specific attributes by using the '–parameters' flag for inputs, which is a volatile attribute.